RuoChen95/logs-analysis/README.md

 # logs-analysis
-It's an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
+It's an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like which is coded by Ruochen Xie.

 ## Example of output
 ```